How to Create the Perfect Email Sequence (with templates!)

 When reaching out to new prospects or new clients, staying in touch with them is usually an important aspect of the sales process.
 Being the first one your ideal customers think of when they need your services is a difficult task with all of the competition.
 If they are seeing your name and company repeatedly, however, it’s much easier to remember you.

 An email sequence is a series of emails or messages, typically in the B2B space, that you send to prospects over a short-ish period of time and is usually repeatable.
 For example: After speaking with any prospect for the first time, you follow up with them 1-2 days later.
 If they don’t respond, send another message.
 If they still don’t respond within a couple of days, you may try to reach out to them on LinkedIn.
-If there is still no response, you may try an email again.
+Still nothing?
+Then you may try one more email again.
+But that’s it!

-These days you can fortunately (or unfortunately) include a number of different methods and places you can use.
+These days you can, fortunately, include a number of different methods and places you can use.
 While this gives you options, it makes it a bit more difficult to know when and where people are actually interacting with your messages.

 Thus, creating a sequence of messages that reaches them in a number of different platforms and ways is your best chance of reaching the right contacts no matter where they are online.
 With LaGrowthMachine, you can create a multi-channel flow that reaches out to your prospects in different places automatically.